-Nitrogen and phosphorus application rates must be planned based on risk assessment results as determined by NRCS-approved nitrogen and phosphorus risk assessment tools.
+Nitrogen and phosphorus application rates must be planned based on risk assessment results as determined by NRCS-approved nitrogen and phosphorus risk assessment tools (WA Water Quality Tech-Note 2 and WA Water Quality Tech-Note 3).

-For fields receiving manure, where phosphorus risk assessment results equate to LOW risk, additional phosphorus and potassium can be applied at rates greater than crop requirement not to exceed the nitrogen requirement for the succeeding crop.
-For fields receiving manure, where phosphorus risk assessment results equate to MODERATE risk, additional phosphorus and potassium may be applied at a phosphorus crop requirement rate for the planned crops in the rotation.
-When phosphorus risk assessment results equate to HIGH risk, additional phosphorus and potassium may be applied at phosphorus crop removal rates if the following requirements are met:
+For fields receiving manure, where phosphorus risk assessment results equate to

-- · a soil phosphorus drawdown strategy has been implemented, and - a site assessment for nutrients and soil loss has been conducted to determine if mitigation practices are required to protect water quality. - any deviation from these high risk requirements must have the approval of the Chief of the NRCS.
+- LOW risk, additional phosphorus and potassium can be applied at rates greater than crop requirement not to exceed the nitrogen requirement for the crop grown following application. - MODERATE risk, additional phosphorus and potassium may be applied at a phosphorus crop requirement or removal rate for the planned crops in the rotation not to exceed the nitrogen requirement for the crop grown following application. - HIGH risk, additional phosphorus and potassium may be applied at phosphorus crop removal rates not to exceed the nitrogen requirement for the crop grown following application. if the following requirements are met: - · a soil phosphorus drawdown strategy has been implemented, and - a site assessment for nutrients and soil loss has been conducted to determine if mitigation practices are required to protect water quality. - any deviation from these high risk requirements must have the approval of the Chief of the NRCS.